 The International Agency for Research on Cancer (IARC) classifies formaldehyde as a human carcinogen, with the potential to cause upper respiratory tract cancer.
-The short-term permissible exposure level (STEL) of formaldehyde is 0.3 ppm (0.37mg/m3) and its Threshold Limit Value - Time-Weighted Average (TLV-TWA)2 is 0.1 ppm (0.12mg/m3).
+The Short-Term Exposure Limit (STEL) of formaldehyde is 0.3 ppm (0.37mg/m3) and its Threshold Limit Value - Time-Weighted Average (TLV-TWA) is 0.1 ppm (0.12mg/m3).

-Healthcare personnel who are at risk include laboratory technicians, nurses, surgeons/dentists, histopathologists and pathologists etc., where formaldehyde is used, e.g. operating theatres, pathology laboratories or dialysis centres.
+Healthcare personnel who are at risk include laboratory technicians, nurses, surgeons/dentists, histopathologists and pathologists, who work in areas where formaldehyde is used (e.g., operating theatres, pathology laboratories or dialysis centres).

 Control Approach Examples of Control Measures Engineering Controls Provide local exhaust ventilation over workstations using formalin or specimens preserved in formalin. e.g., Grossing tables equipped with slotted fume hood, Downdraft tables, Biological Safety Cabinets (BSC) equipped with carbon filters.
 Ensure regular checks and maintenance for ventilation systems.
 Provide eyewash station in all areas where formalin is handled.
 Provide traps in floor drains.
-Administrative Controls Install wall-mounted real-time formaldehyde monitoring device with set alarms in rooms where formalin / specimens treated in formalin are used/handled, to alert occupants when air level exceed STEL.
-Conduct regular hygiene monitoring for employees using/handling formalin or specimens treated in formalin to ensure that employees are not over exposed to levels beyond STEL and TLV-TWA.
-Safa Wark Dracticas Provide regular refresher training on proper work practices.
-Ensure that the SDS for the chemical used is readily available to all workers.
+Administrative Controls Install wall-mounted real-time formaldehyde monitoring device with set alarms in rooms where formalin / specimens treated in formalin are used/handled, to alert occupants when air level exceeds STEL.
+Conduct regular hygiene monitoring for employees using/handling formalin or specimens treated in formalin to ensure that employees are not overexposed to levels beyond STEL and TLV-TWA.
+Provide regular refresher training on proper work practices.
+Ensure that the Safety Data Sheet (SDS) for the chemical used is readily available to all workers.
 Safe Work Practices Ensure that all containers containing formalin are covered at all times with tight-fitting lids.
 Purchase small quantities of formaldehyde in plastic containers for ease of handling and safety.
 Provide spill-absorbent bags for emergencies.
+Personal Protective Equipment (PPE) Use PPE to prevent skin contact such as respirators with organic vapour cartridges, gloves (nitrile rubber gloves, butyl rubber gloves or 100% copolymer gloves may be used), face shields, fluid resistant aprons and boots.

-Table 5: Examples of control measures to reduce exposure (formaldehyde).
+Table 6: Examples of control measures to reduce exposure (formaldehyde).